Ellinor-Carlberg/Labration-1/README.md

-# Labration-1
+# Lab-1
-En textbaserad interaktiv upplevelse av Ellinor Carlberg.
+A text-based interactive experience by Ellinor Carlberg.

+Game titel:

+Description:

+Link to Github repot:

+Demo link (from Github pages):